andrlange/spring-resilience-handson/Readme.md

 Now we also want to let this service register to the Service Discovery:

-Adding Eureka-Dependencies to register and to retrieve services
+Adding Eureka-Dependencies to register and to retrieve services.
+Edit /spring-resilience-handson/flaky-service/pom.xml
 ```XML
 <!-- Eureka Service Discovery -->
 <dependency>